MetOffice/lfric_core/documentation/source/user_guide/lfric_datamodel/lfric_datamodel.rst

 domain and number of vertical levels) and the order of the basis functions.

-The following eight figures show dof locations for four of the main function spaces at lowest order and at next lowest order:
+The following figures show dof locations for four of the main function spaces at lowest order and at next lowest order:
 :math:`\mathbb{W}_0`, :math:`\mathbb{W}_1`, :math:`\mathbb{W}_2`, and
 :math:`\mathbb{W}_3`,